AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 8. files all carried in snippets and put in snippets folder
 9. Market articles aquired from https://www.kaggle.com/datasets/magnushansson/central-bank-speeches?resource=download
 10. VIX market data aquired from from 2009 to 2003 aquired, along with updating data from 2004 to present from https://www.cboe.com/tradable_products/vix/vix_historical_data/
-11. Model A created for training initial Data, test with Model A remaining
+11. Model A created for training initial Data, test with Model A
 12. Raw data to be stored in financial_data_articles_raw
 13. Processable Data created and set up, zip stored in Data/ folder
 14. Market data and articles formatted ready for bert transformation, excluding combination